Virginia Meissner Sno-Park is one of the best sno-parks near Bend for cross-country skiing and snowshoeing.

 These warming huts serve as a cozy refuge for visitors and are especially delightful during stormy weather.

-There are three shelters at Virginia Meissner sno-park.
+In all, there are three shelters at Virginia Meissner sno-park.
 They are shown on the trail map above.

 There are usually other folks warming up around the wood stove, so the shelters are also a great place to socialize.